okaufmann/lens-extension-fluxcd/README.md

 The following features are available:

-* FluxCD dashboard of Flux Application components (Kustomizations and HelmReleases) and Sources (GitRepositories, HelmRepositories, HelmCharts and Buckets)
+* Dashboard of all FluxCD Application components and Events.
-* FluxCD resource menus
-  * Reconcile
-  * Suspend/Resume
+* Resource menus to reconcile, sync, and automate FluxCD resources.
-* FluxCD Kustomization details
+* Show extended details for FluxCD resources.

 ## Screenshots